 About the Artist

-Lynne Siefert (Seattle) is a filmmaker from Seattle, WA.
-In her work Lynne tries to reconcile her attraction to art and aesthetics with her commitments to social justice and interests in philosophy.
-Shooting both on 16 mm film and digitally, Lynne creates experimental documentaries and short poetic world-scapes.
-Lynne has exhibited nationally and internationally and holds an MFA from Emerson College in Media Art.
+Lynne Siefert is a filmmaker originally from Seattle, WA.
+In her work, Lynne tries to reconcile her attraction to art and aesthetics with her commitments to social justice and interests in philosophy.
+Shooting both on 16 mm film and digitally, Lynne creates experimental documentaries and short, poetic world-scapes.
+Lynne has exhibited nationally and internationally in festivals such as Edinburgh International Film Festival, EXiS Experimental Film and Video Festival, Antimatter Media Art, and Chicago Underground, among others.

 Information included above was provided by artist at the time of application.